-The spectra of HD 201601 and HD 24712 were taken with the Gemini Near-Infrared Spectrograph (GNIRS, Elias et al. 2006a,b) at Gemini north telescope on UT 2022 July 17 and August 18, respectively.
-We use 110.5 l/mm grating and long camera with a 0.1" slit, which gives the spectral resolution of $R \sim 17800$.
-Central wavelength is set to be 1.6 μm to cover the three Ce III lines.
-HD 201601 and HD 24712 were observed in one and two ABBA sequence(s) with each exposure time of 60 sec, respectively.
+The spectra of HD 201601 and HD 24712 were taken with the Gemini Near-Infrared Spectrograph (GNIRS; Elias et al. 2006a, 2006b) at the Gemini-North telescope on UT 2022 July 17 and August 18, respectively.
+We use 110.5 1 mm-1 grating and long camera with a 0."1 slit, which gives a spectral resolution of $R \sim 17,800$.
+The central wavelength is set to $1.6\,\mu\text{m}$ to cover the three Ce III lines.
+HD 201601 and HD 24712 were observed in one and two ABBA sequence(s), each with an exposure time of 60 s, respectively.
 For the telluric standards, A0V stars (HD 208108 and HD 15130) were also observed.
-The GNIRS spectra are reduced using the Gemini IRAF package, and followed standard procedure, which includes flat-fielding, sky subtraction, wavelength calibration based on Ar-Xe lamp spectra, and extraction of 1D spectra.
+The GNIRS spectra are reduced using the Gemini IRAF package following the standard procedure, which includes flat fielding, sky subtraction, wavelength calibration based on Ar-Xe lamp spectra, and extraction of 1D spectra.
 The 1D spectra are normalized by continuum fitting.
-Telluric absorption in the normalized target spectra is corrected by dividing by the normalized spectra of the A0V stars.
+Telluric absorption in the normalized target spectra is corrected by dividing by the normalized spectra of the AOV stars.

-The spectra of three Ap stars around the region of the Ce III lines are show in Figure 7.
-For those spectra, we measure EWs of the three Ce III lines by Gaussian fitting.
+Spectra of the three Ap stars around the region of the Ce III lines are show in Figure 7.
+For those spectra, we measure the EWs of the three Ce III lines by Gaussian fitting.
 Then, we perform spectral synthesis as in Section 4 but by changing the Ce abundance and by using the derived gf-values of the Ce III lines.
-We use the stellar parameters of the Ap stars derived in literatures using optical spectra as summarized in Table 5.
-Although there are the atmospheric parameters derived using more sophisticated models that consider stratification of elements for all the samples (Shulyak et al. 2009, 2010, 2013), we adopt those derived using 1D atmospheric models (ATLAS) that we use for spectral synthesis.
-We measure EWs of the Ce III lines in model spectra by Gaussian fitting and compare with the EWs in the observed spectra.
-Comparison is repeated by varying Ce abundances until the model EWs match with the EWs in the observed spectra.
+We use the stellar parameters of the Ap stars derived in the literature using optical spectra as summarized in Table 5.
+Although there are atmospheric parameters derived using more sophisticated models that consider the stratification of elements for all the samples (Shulyak et al. 2009, 2010, 2013), we adopt those derived using 1D atmospheric models (ATLAS) that we use for spectral synthesis.
+We measure the EWs of the Ce III lines in the model spectra by Gaussian fitting and compare with the EWs in the observed spectra.
+Comparison is repeated by varying the Ce abundances until the model EWs match with the EWs in the observed spectra.